 - The project life cycle can be a small part of the bigger product life cycle.

 - The product life cycle mostly starts from the inception of an idea and can have a conceptual road map, whereas the road-map of a project has a clear and defined path.

-- Phases of the project life cycle usually overlap with each other, whereas phases in the product life cycle are always in sequential order and can never overlap.
+- Phases of the project life cycle usually overlap, whereas phases in the product life cycle are always sequential and can never overlap.

 - There can be a chance of repetition in project life cycle phases, but the same isn’t true for phases in the product life cycle.